 Income From Digital Assets

-Celsius and Nexo performed well and were stable as usual.
+Celsius (now RIP), and Nexo performed well and were stable as usual.
 Terra as well.
-I have about 60,000 USD on the Anchor protocol, earning me currently 33 USD per day, and receive a couple of hundreds of UST (Terra’s USD stable coin) in staking rewards and airdrops.
+I have about 60,000 USD on the Anchor protocol, earning me currently 33 USD per day, and receive a couple of hundred of UST (Terra’s USD stable coin) in staking rewards and airdrops.
 Surprising though was my first full month with Cake DeFi.
 See below for the email I received with the quite nice monthly cash flow report (making it super easy to include it in my monthly passive income reports):

 Liquidity pools are complicated!
 And including the monthly cash flow in my passive income report is often not really easy.
-But when it comes to Cake Defi – it’s actually super easy, because you get a great and very detailed monthly cash flow report (see example above).
+But when it comes to Cake Defi – it’s actually super easy, because you get a great and very detailed monthly cash flow report (see the example above).
 It’s my first full month with Cake DeFi, and so far it’s been going great.
 The whole “product” is extremely well packaged and presented, everything is done in a very transparent way (clear founders, weekly AMAs/Twitter spaces, ..), very accountable and one of the industry’s best UIs.